webosose/website/content/en/docs/tutorials/native-apps/developing-native-apps.md

 - Line(3) : The `CONFIG` variable is a special variable that 'qmake' uses when generating a Makefile. qt is added to the list of existing values contained in `CONFIG`.

-- Line(4) : Link against the Qt Widgets Module.
+- Line(4) : Link against the QtCore Module.
 Add '`gui-private`' to use private GUI include directories.

 - Line(6~7) : 'qmake' can configure the build process to make use of external libraries that are supported by [pkg-config](https://www.freedesktop.org/wiki/Software/pkg-config/), such as the luna-service2, glib, pbnjson, and PmLog libraries.